grenaud/DNA2INT/README.md

 ![arrayvsbit](https://raw.githubusercontent.com/grenaud/DNA2INT/main/array_vs_bit.png)

 For now, arrays are still the fastest.
 I did not test lower case characters.
 It would be interesting to find an even faster solution.
+Also, this is not a real life scenario where there could be a cache miss resulting in higher runtimes.